Bromocyclopentane

 Bromocyclopentane is a derivative of cyclopentane, an alkyl halide with the chemical formula C5H9Br.
 It is a colorless to light yellow liquid at standard temperature and pressure.

 Uses

 Bromocyclopentane is reacted with magnesium turnings in dry tetrahydrofuran making cyclopentyl Grignard reagent, a main precursor in the synthesis of Ketamine.
+It is used in elimination reactions to create additional chemicals.

+Bromocyclpopentane is one of the few compounds used to study infrared spectroscopy.